ztellman/vertigo/README.md

 Vertigo allows you to treat raw bytes like a normal Clojure data structure.
 This allows for faster reads and reduced memory footprint, and can also make interop with C libraries significantly simpler.
-While by default all indices are checked, this can be turned off, giving performance marginally faster than Java arrays on a wide variety of datatypes.
+With certain safety checks turned off, this yields performance somewhat faster than Java arrays on a much wider variety of datatypes.

 Full documentation can be found [here](http://ideolalia.com/vertigo).